 Experience

-My "least intimate" experience working professionally with government was as a young engineer designing highways for Florida DOT.
+My "least immersive" experience working professionally with government was as a young engineer designing highways for Florida DOT.
 Obeying their standards without having a direct relationship with the staff.

 Since 1995, my relationships with Government have been built around process improvement, whether it has been software/standards automation or staff training and training development.
 Even at CalTrans, where my job was production, I was continually working with staff and leadership to streamline their processes.